nandansn/js-test-projects/contents/js-basics.md

 ### String properties and methods

 - you can refer the string methods from forums
-- you can access the string methods usinf string var or string literals
+- you can access the string methods using string var or string literals
-- length, property find the lengt of the string
+- length, property find the length of the string
 - toUpperCase() method to make the string as upper case chars
 - charAt(0), method returns the char at index '0'
 - indexOf('a'), method returns the char position in the string.